Moving home any time soon? Follow these top 10 tips to make your life as stress-free as possible.

 Pack the kettle, tea, coffee and milk last, unpack first.
 Know where your bed-clothes and duvet are (see next tip).
 Keep remote controls, phones, mobile phone chargers and any other items you are likely to lose but need in the same ‘bits box’ so you know for sure where they are.
 Keep valuables and important papers with you.

-You’ll appreciate it at the end of the day when you don’t have to do that one more thing before you can relax after a long hard day.
+You’ll appreciate it at the end of the day when you don’t have to do that 'one more thing' before you can sleep.

-For more advice, take a look at our comprehensive moving checklist.
+For more advice, take a look at our moving home checklist for buyers and renters

 Some information contained herein may have changed since it was first published.
 Zoopla strongly advises you to seek current legal and/or financial advice from a qualified professional.